-Researchers are still understanding the complicated relationship between alcoholism, the brain, and associated alcohol-related brain damage issues like dementia.
+Researchers are still understanding the complicated relationship between alcoholism, the brain, and associated alcohol brain damage.
 This is because dementia is a naturally sensitive disorder, and it is impossible to completely test patients with dementia for true objectivity.

 Excessive alcohol consumption poses severe health risks, and that a lot of people regularly drink at levels that are harmful to their mental and physical health.
 It’s widely-known that people who suffer from alcoholism face a bigger risk of developing dementia symptoms when compared to people who drink in moderation or abstain from drinking altogether.
 Studies estimate that 4-20% of all dementia cases are attributed directly to alcohol abuse.

 Yet, in the midst of this concerning figure, there is also some good news.
 Although alcohol dementia can be progressive when left untreated, it can be halted and even reversed with early intervention.